 In 2013, after seeing Rock Steady Boxing in action at the World Parkinson's Congress in Montreal, Mary Neilans travelled to Indianapolis to become certified as a Rock Steady Boxing coach.
-Mary also committed to bringing the benefits of Rock Steady Boxing to Canada by forming the first and only Canadian affiliate - Rock Steady Boxing Toronto.
+Mary also committed to bringing the benefits of Rock Steady Boxing to Canada by forming the first Canadian affiliate - Rock Steady Boxing Toronto.

 As word of this unique program spread and the demand for classes continued to increase, Rock Steady developed and expanded training programs for fitness levels for people at all stages of Parkinson’s - from newly diagnosed to those who have been living with Parkinson's for several decades or longer.